 Rapid breathing also known as tachypnea in medical parlance is not uncommon in infants and newborn babies.
 In fact it can occur at any age with different etiologies.
 It is usual for infants to breathe at rapid pace and in majority of such cases there is no cause of grave concern, unless there are other associated symptoms.

 Most of these infants are able to breastfeed without any trouble.
 However, there are certain medical conditions that may also produce fast breathing.
-Hence parents must seek pediatrician’s opinion whenever they observe a change in breathing pattern of their baby.

 What Are The Causes Of Rapid Breathing In Infants?